Hydrafacial Questions & Answers

 experienced, or did not do a complete medical history or skin type assessment.

-The other issue is that some client don’t realize how important skin color versus
+Another issue is that some client don’t realize how important skin color versus

 ~How often can I have my laser hair removal done?